 These exhibitions display the paintings, sculptures and other works of art created by its members.
 There are a number of other annual events including the Children’s Arts Festival, Writer’s Fair, two different Art Walks, Summer Children’s Theatre and more.
 Each February, the Council puts on a huge juried art show, known as Art Exposed, which takes over the whole courthouse.
 This event is open to all artists and allows them an opportunity to grow and receive feedback on their work in a constructive environment and possibly win a cash award in the process.

-Each year they try and expand to reach more people and include additional aspects of art and culture.
 They are devoted to all forms of art in Kamloops and believe that art is for everyone to create and enjoy regardless of age or skill level.
-Over this past summer the Rivertown Player’s, a group of TRU theatre students that put on free shows in July and August, expanded to new areas throughout Kamloops.
+Over this past summer the Rivertown Players, a group of TRU theatre students, put on free shows in July and August, expanded to new areas throughout Kamloops.

-They have been located Downtown at two different locations, including Riverside Park and now the Kamloops Old Courthouse.
-Downtown appealed to them due to its density, energy and their desire to be at the centre of our amazing community.
-Ever committed to reaching as many people as possible anyone can become a member by simply paying a modest annual membership fee, which is $30/year or, for those less than 30 years old, a dollar amount equal to your age/year.
-This chartable registered non-profit organization has played an important role in our community and will continue to beautify Kamloops utilizing all forms of art.
+They have been located Downtown at two different locations, including Riverside Park and the Kamloops Old Courthouse.
+Downtown appealed to them due to its density, energy, and desire to be at the centre of our amazing community.
+Ever committed to reaching as many people as possible, anyone can become a member by simply paying a modest annual membership fee, which is $30/year or, for those less than 30 years old, a dollar amount equal to your age/year.
+This charitable registered non-profit organization has played an important role in our community and will continue to beautify Kamloops utilizing all forms of art.